Emotions Are Important in Healing

 The pelvic space is a holding container for our unprocessed emotions, traumas, and events that have happened to us.
 Being willing to access what is being held there, recognize its presence, can help it release from the tissues.

 As a practitioner, we walk a fine line in encouraging women to go where they might not want to go.
 Fear has kept those emotions at bay.
-Having the courage to help women face them as they come up is our greatest gift we can give them.
-I don’t like to force them to face things but this experience has made me more aware of the importance of making women more aware of what they are doing.
+Having the courage to help women face them as they come up is the greatest gift we can give them.
+I don’t like to force them to face things but this experience has made me more aware of the importance of helping our clients understand what is being held in their tissues.
 I wished I would have said, “did you notice how you just stopped the emotion there?”
 But I didn’t and I trust my intuition as it didn’t call me to say anything either.
 I trust all my sessions go exactly as they should and the intuitive hits I get I discern whether or not to share them with each client.

 This was a great experience for me to truly understand the power of stuck emotions.
-I wished her friends hadn’t said anything to her beforehand so she could have gotten a more complete healing.
+I wished her friends hadn’t said anything to her beforehand so she could have had a different experience.
 But it wasn’t meant to be.
 She never came back in for another session but sometimes opening a door or planting a seed, as I like to think about it, is all that needs to happen in a session.
 You never know when that seed might sprout.